 6.1 Local residents are a key stakeholder within the local environment when proposing a solar PV development.
 This is because residents will be living in close proximity to the solar PV development whilst also potentially having views of the solar panels for its lifetime.
 Where a view of the solar panel exists, a solar reflection may be possible which may impact upon residential amenity.
 The following guidance has therefore been produced to determine in what instances, a solar reflection becomes significant and mitigation should be implemented.
+The effects of glint and glare from building developments is not typically considered however, if required, the general methodology can be applied.

 - 6.2 A list of key considerations for assessing glint and glare with respect to surrounding dwellings and residential amenity is presented below: - Surrounding dwellings may have views of a solar PV development.
-Where a view of the solar panel exists, a solar reflection may be possible; - A view of a solar panel however does not guarantee that a solar reflection is possible; - There is no technical limit (distance) within which a solar reflections is possible for a surrounding dwelling receptor however, the significance of a reflection decreases with distance.
-This is because the proportion of an observer's field of vision that is taken up by the reflecting area diminishes as the separation distance increases; - Seasonal variations or additional developments may change the view from a dwelling towards the solar panels over time; - Terrain and shielding by vegetation are also more likely to obstruct an observer's view at longer distances; - In general, the geometry of the relationship between the solar panels and the movement of the Sun in the northern hemisphere means that dwellings due east and west of the panels are most likely to view a solar reflection for south facing arrays panels.
-Dwellings that are north or south of the panels are unlikely to experience a solar reflection in this instance; - For solar PV developments that have solar panels orientated at an azimuth direction other than south, solar reflections may be directed in alternate directions. - 6.3 The following subsections present the recommended methodology for assessing the impact upon residential amenity.
+Where a view of the solar panel exists, a solar reflection may be possible; - A view of a solar panel however does not guarantee that a solar reflection is possible; - There is no technical limit (distance) within which solar reflections is possible for a surrounding dwelling receptor however, the significance of a reflection decreases with distance.
+This is because the proportion of an observer's field of vision that is taken up by the reflecting area diminishes as the separation distance increases; - Seasonal variations or additional developments may change the view from a dwelling towards the solar panels over time; - Terrain and shielding by vegetation are also more likely to obstruct an observer's view at longer distances; - In general, the geometry of the relationship between typical ground mounted solar panels and the movement of the Sun in the northern hemisphere means that dwellings due east and west of the panels are most likely to view a solar reflection for south facing arrays panels.
+Dwellings that are north or south of the panels are unlikely to experience a solar reflection in this instance; - For solar PV developments that have solar panels orientated at an azimuth angle other than south, solar reflections may be directed in alternate directions. - 6.3 The following subsections present the recommended methodology for assessing the impact upon residential amenity.

-Identifying receptors
+Identifying Receptors

-6.4 The following process should be used for identifying dwelling receptors:

-- 1. Identify dwellings in the immediate surrounding area (out to approximately 1km from the solar PV development boundary) that may have visual line of sight to the solar panels.
-Figure 8 on the following page shows the receptor identification process; - 2.
+- 6.4 The following process should be used for identifying dwelling receptors: - 1.
+Identify dwellings in the immediate surrounding area (out to approximately 1km from the solar PV development boundary) that may have visual line of sight to the solar panels.
+Figure 9 below shows the receptor identification process; - 2.
 If visual line of sight exists between the proposed solar PV development and a dwelling, then a solar reflection could be experienced if it is geometrically possible.
 If there is no line of sight, then a reflection cannot be experienced; - 3.
 An additional height should be added to the ground level at a dwelling to represent a viewing height; - 4.
 For dwellings, a recommended additional height of 1.8 metres above ground level should be added to account for eye level on the ground floor.
 A height of 3.8 metres is recommended for a first floor.
 Additional heights should be considered where a receptor is higher than a first floor.
 Modelling is recommended for ground floor receptors because it is typically occupied during daylight hours; - 5.
 Use the height and location data within the geometric solar reflection model.

-Figure 8 Illustration showing receptor identification process - dwellings
+Figure 9 Illustration showing receptor identification process - dwellings